When compiling error in libs\curl\libcurl.lib

 configure: error: cannot find install-sh, install.sh, or shtool in "." "./.." "./../.."
 CMakeFiles/bundled_curl.dir/build.make:51: recipe for target '../libs/curl/lib/.libs/libcurl.a' failed make: [../libs/curl/lib/.libs/libcurl.a] Error 1 CMakeFiles/Makefile2:60: recipe for target 'CMakeFiles/bundled_curl.dir/all' failed

 After cleaning the working directories, deleting the libs folder with new checkout the issue was gone.

 Did you use an old repository path which was used before for your new VS17 install?

-#3 Updated by Odal almost 2 years ago
+#3 Updated by Odal about 2 years ago

 Before to post the bug, I get a completly new repository.
 I repeated this 2 times to be sure.